I feel at home in the landscape

 When I was 15 years old my neighbor introduced me into his world of photography.
 Night after night I watched slides from his travels to Iceland and Greenland.
 I got my first camera from him.
 There, during those evenings, my passion for landscape and my passion for photography started.
 By looking at those beautiful far away landscapes I ended up in a different world.
 That this can be achieved with photography fascinated me.

 I have been working as a landscape photographer since 2000.
-In those early years I was mainly concerned with recording the design of the landscape, gradually I started to see more and more the pure beauty of the mundane landscape.
-I discovered its essence, its abstraction and its poetic sides.
+In those early years I was mainly concerned with recording the design of the landscape; I photographed from the outside in with the landscape as the goal.
+Gradually that started to change and I started shooting more and more from the inside out, using the landscape as a means.
+The pure beauty of the landscape, its essence, its abstraction and its poetic sides have been my starting points ever since.

 In my work I portray the beauty of the everyday landscape in an unusual way.
 This creates an image that shows a different view of the landscape: an image that asks you to reflect on.
 The story that the image tells the viewer, then unfolds itself.